Crash Leads to Grounding of Mallards

 The smart money is on Burt Rutan and his aerospace company, Scaled Composites, to win the Ansari X Prize.

 The Moller M400 Skycar, a personal vertical takeoff and landing vehicle, represents every gridlocked commuter’s dream: Move a lever, and y

 Inventor Woody Norris is on the verge of realizing his dream of building an inexpensive personal flying machine.

 Piaggio Aero Industries’ P180 Avanti was first certified in 1990, but as the company struggled financially during the ensuing decade, the

 In 2001, when Cessna began considering a new midsize aircraft to replace its Citation Excel, which it had introduced in 1998, the objective

-You are aloft at 39,000 feet in your own fully enclosed first-class suite, with a leather seat that converts to a flat bed and doors that can be closed for privacy.
+You are aloft at 39,000 feet in your own fully enclosed first-class suite, with a leather seat that converts to a flat bed and doors that ca

 Rob McGrath loathes commercial airports.

 The philosophy at Lufthansa Technik, the German company that customizes interiors of wide-body jets, is that the airplane is an extension of